 While extreme heats will instantly cause decarboxylation to occur, they do not maintain the integrity of the transformed THC.
 Exposing the cannabis to low amounts of added heat over an extended time period will allow decarboxylation to happen while maintaining the longevity of cannabinoids and terpenes for later consumption.
 This process will allow any THC produced within the material to be infused into any consumable you wish.
 While this may seem very complicated at first, it is really as simple as cooking the parent material at specific heats for specific times (scroll down to view these temperatures/times).

 What is the Best Temperature to Decarboxylate Weed?

 As we stated before, extreme heats, like those generated when smoking weed, will instantly decarboxylate marijuana.
-However, very high heats will also cause terpenes and cannabinoids to denature.
-For this reason, when decarboxylating your weed it is best to use temperatures below 300 degrees fahrenheit.
-If the parent cannabis material rises above these levels, many chemical compounds within the marijuana will begin to lose their effectiveness, which is why we recommend temperature around 200-250 degrees fahrenheit.
+However, very high heat will also cause terpenes and cannabinoids to denature.
+For this reason, when decarboxylating your weed it is best to use temperatures below 300 degrees Fahrenheit.
+If the parent cannabis material rises above these levels, many chemical compounds within the marijuana will begin to lose their effectiveness, which is why we recommend temperatures around 200-250 degrees Fahrenheit.